learn-co-curriculum/phase-0-html-lists-lab/README.md

 </ul>
 ```

+Save your file, start up `httpserver`, and on the browser tab where you've got
+the server displaying our webpage, add `/real-estate-listings.html` to the end
-If we save this and check it out in the browser, we'll see that `ul` produces a
+of the URL path to see our Listings page.
+In the browser, we'll see that `ul`
-bulleted list on the page, and will display nested lists indented further from
+produces a bulleted list on the page, and will display nested lists indented
-the left.
+further from the left.

 ### `<ol>`

 The other type of list is the _ordered list_, which is written as `<ol>`
 instead of `<ul>`.
-Both will include `<li>` tags inside, but this time, `<ol>`
+Both use `<li>` tags inside, but this time, `<ol>`
 will display a numbered list instead of bullets:

 ```